 Instructions

-One of the facts I learned from Sam’s Club’s Healthy Living Made Simple Magazine is that “canned pumpkin has a similar profile to that of fresh pumpkin.
+One of the things I learned from Sam’s Club’s Healthy Living Made Simple Magazine is that “canned pumpkin has a similar profile to that of fresh pumpkin.
 However, canned pumpkin has significantly higher fiber and vitamin A by volume thanks to its concentration levels as a result of the canning process.”
-That’s good to know because I don’t do for-real pumpkins.

 Sam’s Club

-I’ve been a member of Sam’s Club for many years.
-I stop by often for food items (including pumpkin puree), party supplies, decor and just to browse around and see what’s new.
 You may not know it, but Sam’s Club offers a whole lot more than party supplies.
 It’s the one-stop health and wellness destination for everything you need including free health screenings.

 Try my Light Butterscotch Pumpkin Mousse whenever you need a great holiday dessert.
 It’s scrumptious and no one has to know that it’s lower in fat and calories.